Marc Girardelli: Biography

 Because Girardelli retained Austrian citizenship while skiing for Luxembourg, he was ineligible to compete in the 1980 or 1984 Winter Olympics - but also to compete in the 1982 World Championships.
 (In contrast, regulations did allow to start for Luxembourg in the World Cup).
 For a while, his appearance at the 1985 World Championships was in doubt, but he was able to show evidence that he was in the process of claiming Luxembourg citizenship.
 The FIS gave special permission, and he won a silver medal in the slalom and bronze in the giant slalom.
 Girardelli received Luxembourg citizenship in time to compete in the 1987 World Championships.
 His first Olympics were in 1988 at Calgary, but he did not win a medal.
 In 1992 at Albertville, he won silver medals in super-G and giant slalom – the first medals for the Grand Duchy at the Winter Olympics, and Luxembourg's first Olympic medal since Josy Barthel's gold in the 1500 metres in 1952.

 Girardelli won eleven World Championship medals, including four golds: (slalom at Saalbach in 1991 and combined at Crans-Montana in 1987, Vail in 1989, and Sierra Nevada in 1996).

 His final World Cup race was in the downhill race at Val Gardena on 20 December 1996; he had announced his intention to start the next day in another downhill, but suffered a new knee injury.
 After failing to start in the following races, he announced his retirement from international competition in January 1997 at age 33.

-Girardelli is an honorary citizen of Bulgarian ski resort Bansko.
-Since 2015, he has been serving as an advisor to the Minister of Tourism of Bulgaria, Nikolina Angelkova, on the matters of winter tourism.
-On 17 December 2018 Girardelli disclosed that he holds the majoritary share of Yulen AD, the controversial operator of the ski zone of Bansko.
+Girardelli is an honorary citizen of the Bulgarian ski resort Bansko.
+Since 2015, he has been serving as an advisor to the Minister of Tourism of Bulgaria, Nikolina Angelkova, on winter tourism matters.
+On 17 December 2018 Girardelli disclosed that he holds a majority share in Yulen AD, the controversial operator of the ski zone in Bansko.

-He is an organiser of skiing events in several European winter sports resorts, and also in Portillo, Chile.
-Since 2005 he is an IBO for kids fashion in sports, called »Marc Girardelli Skiwear«.
+He is an organiser of skiing events at several European winter sports resorts, and in Portillo, Chile.
+Since 2005 he has been an IBO for kids fashion in sports, called Marc Girardelli Skiwear.